 - Pay into the Arizona Job Training Fund, unless exempt, or

-- Be a rural non-profit organization that opts for unemployment tax reimbursement and therefore is not liable for the Job Training Tax but is able to provide documentation that a skilled worker shortage exists in the geographical area and the proposed training will increase the number of skilled works
+- Be a rural non-profit organization that opts for unemployment tax reimbursement and provides documentation that a skilled worker shortage exists in the geographical area and the proposed net new employee training plan will increase the number of skilled workers